Social Worker Degree Apprenticeship – Level 6

 To be eligible, apprentices will need to evidence the following:

-• Must hold level 2 English (GCSE, Functional Skills or equivalent).
-Maths requirements are determined by the employer, regardless of the outcome apprentices still need to undertake an initial assessment with University of Staffordshire.
+*Maths requirements are determined by the employer.
+If the apprentice does not hold level 2 they will need to undertake an initial assessment with University of Staffordshire.

 Fees